Samuel Hollister Jackson: Death

 During the Great Vermont Flood on November 2, 1927, Jackson's car stalled after he hit a deep hole while attempting to drive through the rising Potash Brook near his home at Nelson and Tremont Streets in Barre.
 According to a witness, Jackson's hat and glasses were knocked off, and he appeared dazed.
 He began walking towards his house, and water rushing fast enough to cut a channel across Nelson Street (then a dirt road) carried him away.
 Those nearby attempted unsuccessfully to save him, as did a Vermont National Guard detachment.
 He drowned, and the next day his body was recovered from the Potash approximately a mile from where he was last seen.

 Burial

 Jackson was buried in the family plot of William Wells at Lakeview Cemetery in Burlington.
-Hollister Jackson was the brother of H. Nelson Jackson, who was married to Wells's daughter Bertha.
+S. Hollister Jackson was the brother of H. Nelson Jackson, who was married to Wells's daughter Bertha.

 Family

-In 1909, Jackson married Mabel Maude Parkyn (1874–1968), usually known as Maude.
+In 1909, Jackson married his first cousin, Mabel Maude Parkyn (1874–1968), the daughter of Col. James Parkyn (1841-1909) and Margaret Beale Atkinson (1841-1919).
+Jackson's mother, Mary Ann Parkyn, was Col. James Parkyn's sister.

 They were the parents of two sons, Nelson Parkyn Jackson (1910–1960) and Samuel Hollister Jackson (1916–1995).